jeandavidgrattepanche/Amplicon_MiSeq_pipeline/README.md

 	Replace the XXX by the email address you are using for your NCBI account => Entrez.email = "XXX@xx.xx"

 	If you don't an NCBI account, you should create one by going to this ncbi webpage (https://www.ncbi.nlm.nih.gov/account/register/?back_url=https%3A%2F%2Fwww.ncbi.nlm.nih.gov%2Fbioproject&partners-uri=cms:/account/partners)

+More description will come soon.

+For a detailed guide, see Miseq Amplicon Bioinformatics Pipeline.pdf